Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The Proxy constructor creates a proxy object that intercepts operations on the target object (here, person).
 - The handler object defines how these operations are handled.
 - In this example, the get trap handles property access, and the set trap handles property assignment.
 You can define other traps for operations like deletion (deleteProperty), function calls (apply), etc.

+### Time Complexity O(1)
+The time complexity for accessing or setting a property through a Proxy is O(1) because the operation's performance does not depend on the size of the object or the number of properties.
+The Proxy intercepts the operation and performs the necessary actions directly.

 </p>
 </details>